SashaPatsel/coding-drills/python/03/README.md

 ## Instructions
 In this exercise, we'll essentially be doing the same thing as the first exercise, but instead using objects and loops.

+In promt.py, your are not given any code.
+Follow the pseudocode below to create this program.

 1. Create a variable users, and initialize it to an empty array.
 2. Create an infinite while loop.
 This may seem counterintuitive, but it is the use of the continue and break key words that will allow this structure to work.
 There are many ways to create an infinite loop.
 See if you can come up with one.
 3. Initialize an object with the following keys.
 Each key should point to an empty string.